Trust Water Rights Program

 The Trust Water Rights Program enables us to hold existing water rights in trust without the risk of relinquishment.
 Water rights held in trust retain their original priority date while contributing to stream flows and groundwater recharge.

 We generally use the Trust Water Rights Program for two purposes:

 - Temporarily hold water rights in trust to provide environmental benefits while they are not in use.
 For more information on temporary donations, see below.

 - Permanently hold water rights in trust to address out-of-stream water supply challenges.
 For more information, visit our water banks page.

 Water right holders can temporarily donate all or part of their water right to the Trust Water Rights Program.

-- Donors receive the same amount back at the end of the temporary donation period
+- Donors receive their water right back at the end of the temporary donation period without penalty.

-To temporarily donate a water right (or portion of a right), a water right holder submits the donation form to us and provides proof that the water right has been used in the last five years.
-Once our regional offices receive the complete form and proof of use, we send a letter to the water right holder accepting the water right into the Trust Water Rights Program.
-We also post notices of water right donations on our website and accept electronicly submitted comments.
+To temporarily donate a water right, or a portion of a water right, a water right holder submits the temporary donation form to Ecology.
+Once our regional office receives the complete form, we will notify the water right holder if we have accepted their water right into the Trust Water Rights Program.
+We will also post notice of temporary donation requests on our website.

 Related laws & policies

 - Chapter 90.38 RCW — applies to the Yakima Basin